-The 2018 CSLA and OALA Conference will be held from Thursday, April 5th, 2018 to Saturday, April 7th, 2018 at the Westin Harbour Castle in Toronto.
+The 2018 CSLA and OALA Conference was held from Thursday, April 5th, 2018 to Saturday, April 7th, 2018 at the Westin Harbour Castle in Toronto.

 Moving Forward: Addressing Society's Challenges Through New Paradigms in Landscape Architecture

 The profession of landscape architecture in Canada is over 100 years old.
 In 2018, the OALA will celebrate its 50th anniversary.
 Canadian landscape architects were associated and organized as early as 1934; they celebrated the profession's achievements, promoted its benefits and grew the profession into a force for better communities, healthy societies and greener infrastructures.

 The profession of landscape architecture is critical to creatively resolving important emerging societal issues.
 These include increased infrastructure demands, the need for resiliency and sustainability in design, new uses of landscapes, and protecting, preserving and respecting historical places.
 By learning from the past, this conference aims to explore how landscape architects will contribute to solving these issues in the future.
 Questions to explore include:

 - the expanding role of the landscape architect in a quickly urbanizing world;

 - establishing new paradigms of collaboration as a model for good solutions, including working in interdisciplinary teams;

 - the increasing role of the city region, including its place and ecologies in our landscape;